 - December 25th is a “red letter day” on an old-fashioned calendar.

 - When a baby is born, blood is shed.
 Though our blood is blue inside our body, it turns red as soon as it leaves our body.
 A baby looks red when it first comes out of the womb because it is covered in the blood of the placenta.
-Christmas> is the celebration of the most important birth of a child in the history of mankind.
+Christmas is a celebration of the most important childbirth in the history of mankind.

 Generally speaking, a White or Blue Christmas is devoid of Christ — or at the least, Christ is not the main focus.
 Instead the focus is on the accoutrements of the season.